renovatebot/renovate/docs/usage/configuration-options.md

 ## stabilityDays

-If this is set to a non-zero value, _and_ an update contains a release timestamp header, then Renovate will check if the "stability days" have passed.
+If this is set to a non-zero value, _and_ an update has a release timestamp header, then Renovate will check if the "stability days" have passed.

 Note: Renovate will wait for the set number of `stabilityDays` to pass for each **separate** version.
 Renovate does not wait until the package has seen no releases for x `stabilityDays`.